sunfounder/arduino_starter_kit/docs/source/22_little_star.rst

     }
   }

-9. Your complete code is shown below, and once you upload the code to the R3 board, you will be able to hear the buzzer playing Twinkle Twinkle Little Star.
+9. Your complete code is shown below, and once you upload the code to the R3 board, you will be able to hear the buzzer playing "Twinkle Twinkle Little Star".

 .. code-block:: Arduino